garethrogers2828/goodfellas/README.md

 ## Home/landing Page

 - The Home/landing includes an image that clearly shows the type of service available.
--
+The content is engaging and quirky and makes you want to find out more.
+- This is useful to the visitor as it immediatley shows them the type of service available.
+The content quickly explains the reason for the site in a fun and engaging way.

 ## Services

 <img width="1014" height="557" alt="services-page-responsiveness" src="https://github.com/user-attachments/assets/c66579f8-67b6-45bb-8bbf-8209ccf2b9ea" />

 - The services page clearly displays the services available and the prices.
+- This is valuable to existing and new customers to see if the barbershop can offer them the service they desire and if they are within budget.

 ## Contact Section

 <img width="1037" height="567" alt="contact-page-responsiveness" src="https://github.com/user-attachments/assets/8435d9ff-680e-48d8-a32c-ee2fcc09fd30" />

 - The contact page not only displays where and when the barber shop is open/closed but also includeds a register interest form so users can easily make contact with the barber shop.
-The user will be asked to submit name phone and email address.
+The user will be asked to submit name, phone and email address.
+- This is usefull for all user to know exactlty where the shop is and ho to contact them.

 ## Footer